Sallie Mae SmartyPig Savings Account Review

 SmartyPig is a product of Sallie Mae, a financial institution that most of us know for its student loan offerings.
 On top of giving users a stellar interest rate on its high-yield savings account, Sallie Mae also offers FDIC insurance on all accounts and manages more than $194 billion in assets.
 The company trades on the Nasdaq stock exchange under the ticker symbol SLM.

 Our mission at investor.com is simple: provide thorough and unbiased reviews of financial services products and providers.

-For investor.com's annual Best Savings Accounts Review published in August 2021, we collected a total of 532 data points over seven months to score and rank high-yield savings accounts.
+For investor.com's annual Best Savings Accounts Review, first published in August 2021 and updated in 2022, we collected a total of 532 data points over seven months to score and rank high-yield savings accounts.
 We assessed 19 banks across 70 variables spanning five core categories, including APY (annual percentage yield), monthly fees, user experience, account features and banking services.